-Contrary to popular belief, using special characters does not increase the strength of a password.
-A short password is easy to hack, regardless of what it contains.
-Basically, a long phrase is better than a single word filled with % signs.
-Even so, some sites still require special characters to be used in their passwords.
-If this is the case, choose a 3 to 5 word phrase and insert special characters as needed, such as “!$%?&*;:=+()/” symbols, numbers and upper case or lower case letters.
+- Contrary to popular belief, using special characters no longer increases the strength of a password.
+In fact, a long phrase with more than three words is stronger than a single word filled with % signs.
+Even so, some sites still require special characters to be used in users’ passwords.

+- If this is the case, choose a phrase with 4 to 5 words and insert special characters as needed, such as “!$%?&*;:=+()/” symbols, numbers, and uppercase and lowercase letters.

 Using a password manager is a great idea for people with a large number of passwords.

-What does it do?
-A password manager will save you the trouble of memorizing all your different login details.
+A password manager will save you the trouble of memorizing all your different passwords.
 It will also generate passwords for you automatically.

-How does it work?
-The app stores all your passwords in one place.
+These online tools store all your passwords in one place.
 You just use a single password, which serves as a “master” password.
-When you enter this master password, the app will automatically fill in the fields when you log in to your various accounts.
+When you enter this master password, the app will automatically fill in the fields when you log into your various accounts.

 Is it secure?